EuroPython/website/data/pages-content/faq.md

 A. EuroPython 2023 will be held on
 **17-23 July 2023**.
 Put the dates in your diary!

-The in-person conference will be held at <b>[The Prague Congress Centre, the PCC](https://www.praguecc.cz/en/homepage)</b> in Prague, Czech Republic.
+- **The in-person conference (17-21 July)** will be held at <b>[The Prague Congress Centre, the PCC](https://www.praguecc.cz/en/homepage)</b> in Prague, Czech Republic.

-For the virtual conference, detailed instructions will be announced at a later time.
+- For the virtual conference, detailed instructions will be announced at a later time.

-We are planning on something a bit different for the sprints weekend.
-Stay tuned for more details!
+- **[Sprint Weekend(22-23 July)](/sprints)** will take place in Rajska Building (RB), [Žižkov Campus, VŠE](https://www.vse.cz/english/about-vse/profile/campus/) (Prague University of Economics and Business).
+The sprints will be free of charge and open to the public.
+If you are only attending the sprints, separate registration will be required and registration information will be made available later [here](/tickets#sprint-tickets).

 If you have any questions, you are welcome to reach out to the team at [helpdesk@europython.eu](helpdesk@europython.eu).